DRIVER-EU/test-bed-wms-service/README.md

-# WMS-LITE
+# Test-bed WMS-service

-WMS-LITE is a simple NODE (v4.5) service that you can easily run locally and which serves a folder of GIS files as WMS v1.1.1.
+WMS-LITE is a simple NODE (v8) service that you can easily run locally and which serves a folder of GIS files as WMS v1.1.1.
 When a file is changed, the map will be renewed on the next refresh.
 Besides being a WMS server, it can also act as a tile services, serving tiles using the slippy map tile layer protocol (http://HOST:PORT/layer1,layer2,layer3/zoom/x/y.png).
-Furthermore, an Apache Kafka connector can be enabled, which can extract files from Kafka and save them in the local data folder.
+Furthermore, an Apache Kafka connector can be enabled to connect to the DRIVER+ testbed, which can extract files from configured topics and save them in the local data folder.

 Each GIS file that is served needs to have a specific Mapnik XML configuration: For examples, see the styles folder.
+Otherwise, a default style will be used.

 # Installation